Abd al-Muttalib

-Shayba ibn Hāshim (شَيْبة بْن هاشِم; c.
-481–578), better known as ʿAbd al-Muṭṭalib, (عَبْد الْمُطَّلِب) was the fourth chief of the Quraysh tribal confederation and grandfather of the Islamic prophet Muhammad.
+Shayba ibn Hāshim (شيبة بن هاشم; c.
+496-578), better known as Abd al-Muttalib, (عبد المطلب) was the grandfather of the Islamic prophet Muhammad and a prominent leader of the Quraysh.
+He was the son of Hashim ibn Abd Manaf (the ancestor of the Banu Hashim clan), and the father of Abdullah (the father of Muhammad), Abu Talib (the father of Ali) and Abbas (ancestor of the Abbasid caliphs).
+Abd al-Muttalib is traditionally regarded as an important figure in pre-Islamic Mecca, associated with the guardianship of the Kaaba and the rediscovery of the Zamzam well.
+He died in Mecca several years before Muhammad's migration to Medina.

 Early life

 His father was Hashim ibn 'Abd Manaf, the progenitor of the distinguished Banu Hashim, a clan of the Quraysh tribe of Mecca.
-They claimed descent from Ismā'īl and Ibrāhīm.
+They claimed descent from Ishmael and Abraham.
 His mother was Salma bint Amr, from the Banu Najjar, a clan of the Khazraj tribe in Yathrib (later called Madinah).
 Hashim died while doing business in Gaza, before Abd al-Muttalib was born.

 His real name was "Shaiba" meaning 'the ancient one' or 'white-haired' because of the streak of white through his jet-black hair, and is sometimes also called Shaybah al-Ḥamd ("The white streak of praise").
 After his father's death, he was raised in Yathrib with his mother and her family until about the age of eight, when his uncle Muttalib ibn Abd Manaf went to see him and asked his mother Salmah to entrust Shaybah to his care.
 Salmah was unwilling to let her son go, and Shaiba refused to leave his mother without her consent.
 Muṭṭalib then pointed out that the possibilities Yathrib had to offer were incomparable to Mecca.
 Salmah was impressed with his arguments, so she agreed to let him go.
 Upon first arriving in Mecca, the people assumed the unknown child was Muttalib's servant and started calling him Abd al-Muttalib ("servant of Muttalib").